UmairZafar-5/ClassyAds-Web-Project/README.md

 - Data Base SQL Server.

 # How to compile:
 Firt attached mdf file or run SQLQuery in sql server  provide in data base folder.
 Then open Sell_Pk project  in your Visual studio ( Recommended visual studio 2019).
 In webconfig file add connection string of your database.
-Run the project in VS
+Run the project in VS.